What is taxi insurance?

 Avoid convictions: All types of convictions can push up insurance costs, both non-motoring and motoring, so it pays not to speed, use your mobile or commit any offence that you must declare to your insurance provider.

 No claims discount: Building up a no-claims bonus can significantly reduce the cost of insuring a taxi.

-What information is required to get an insurance quote?
+What information is required to get a quote?

 Getting a quote is quick, free & easy.
 The information you will need to hand includes:

 Make and model of your taxi or registration plate, type of taxi, type of use and approximate vehicle value.

 Level of cover, no-claims bonus details for your taxi and a private no-claims bonus if applicable.
 How long you’ve held your taxi badge, who will be driving and details of any claims or motoring convicting in the last 5 years.

 Your name, address, date of birth & contact details.

 There are three main types of cover to choose from: policy-only, named driver and any driver.